JDBrendel159/Rock-Paper-Scissors/README.md

 # Troubleshooting
 Extracting the ZIP file requires either <a href="https://www.rarlab.com/download.htm">WinRAR</a> or <a href="https://www.7-zip.org">7Zip.</a>

 If the batch file fails to execute, you may need to update your java installation.
-Java downloads can be found <a href="https://www.java.com/en/download">here.</a>
+The most recent Java version can be found <a href="https://www.java.com/en/download">here.</a>